mfg92/hantek1008py/README.md

   but I wanted to be notified if the response changed for any reason, hence the assert statements.
   With a different copy of the device, you might get different answers.
 So some asserts may fail.
   Therefore, it might be necessary to remove or adapt these assert statements.

+### Contribution

+This project is open for contributions.
+Unfortunately, I have no longer access to a Hantek 1008 device, so I cannot test contributions.
+Also giving support in case of a problem is difficult under these circumstances, but I will try my best.